 Windrush Festival was a two-week long programme of artistic activity with a packed calendar of performance, literature, music, cinema, workshops, talks, debates and much more.
-The BGAC Windrush Festival was a unique moment of reflection and celebration, read on to find out more about all the vents that’s took place.
+The BGAC Windrush Festival was a unique moment of reflection and celebration, read on to find out more about all the events that’s took place.

-FILM: Pool of London
+Film: Pool of London

 Released three years after Windrush arrived in Tilbury Docks, film legend Earl Cameron broke through the colour bar landing a lead role in the gritty melodrama heist movie Pool of London.